pyunity/pyunity/docs/source/tutorial3.rst

 function on all Behaviours, passing the time since the last frame in seconds.

+When you want to do something at the start of the Scene, use the ``Start`` function.
+That will be called right at the start of the scene, when ``scene.Run()`` is called.

    >>> class MyBehaviour(Behaviour):
    ...     def Start(self):
    ...         self.a = 0